Feature Matrix

 Deep Dive

-An in-depth analysis of the critical differences in documentation capabilities, AI features, enterprise readiness, and delivery options between these two platforms.
+An in-depth analysis of the critical differences in documentation scope, AI capabilities, enterprise readiness, and platform architecture between a full knowledge orchestration platform and a simple internal wiki.

-Docsie delivers comprehensive enterprise capabilities including SOC 2 Type II compliance, multiple SSO methods (SAML, OAuth, OIDC, Azure AD, Google, Okta), JWT authentication, EU data residency, audit logs, granular role-based permissions, 99.9% uptime SLA, and HIPAA-ready infrastructure.
-Multi-tenant architecture enables unlimited branded customer portals from one knowledge base.
-Slab offers GDPR compliance and SSO on Business plans, but lacks SOC 2 certification, audit logs, data residency options, granular permissions, and any multi-tenant capabilities.
-For regulated industries, client-facing documentation, and enterprise governance requirements, Docsie provides significantly deeper security, compliance, and access control features essential for enterprise deployments.
+Docsie delivers full enterprise infrastructure including SOC 2 Type II compliance, multiple SSO methods (SAML, OAuth, OIDC, Azure AD, Okta), EU data residency, audit logs, granular permissions, 99.9% uptime SLA, and air-gap capable deployment on private infrastructure.
+Multi-tenant architecture powers unlimited branded customer portals from one knowledge base.
+Built-in compliance monitoring scans content for HIPAA, SOX, ITAR, GDPR violations in real-time.
+Slab offers SSO only on Business tier, GDPR compliance, and role-based access, but lacks SOC 2 certification, audit logs, data residency options, compliance monitoring, or multi-tenant capabilities.
+For regulated industries, client-facing delivery, or enterprise governance requirements, Docsie provides significantly deeper security and compliance posture.

 Our Recommendation